athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Rulebooks/Rage of Elements/Wood Scamp.md

     desc: "DC 15, attack +7; __2nd __  _[[Spells/Oaken Resilience|Oaken Resilience (Self Only)]]_; __1st __  _[[Spells/Verdant Sprout|Verdant Sprout]]_\n__Cantrips__  __(1st)__ _[[Spells/Tangle Vine|Tangle Vine]]_"

   - name: "Breathe Pollen"
-    desc: "`pf2:2` (arcane,plant) The wood scamp breathes choking pollen in a 15-foot cone that deals 2d6 poison damage to each creature within the area (DC 17 Reflex check save; creatures who don't need to breathe are immune).
+    desc: "`pf2:2` (arcane,plant) The wood scamp breathes choking pollen in a @Template[cone|distance:15] that deals 2d6 poison damage to each creature within the area (DC 17 Reflex check save; creatures who don't need to breathe are immune).
 The wood scamp can't Breathe Pollen again for 1d4 rounds."

   - name: "Thorn Puncture"
     desc: "  The wood scamp breaks off one of its thorn-like claws in the target's skin, dealing 1 persistent bleed damage until the thorn is removed, which requires an Interact action.
 This damage is cumulative with each thorn caught in a creature's skin."